How to Store Chinese Mustard to Keep It Fresh for Longer

 - High in fiber, promoting digestive health

-- Contains antioxidants that may help reduce inflammation
+- Contains antioxidants that may help may affect quality or cause digestive discomfort in some people

 Now that we understand the nutritional value of Chinese mustard, let's explore how to store it properly to maintain its freshness and quality.